Members of a project

 Ensure removed users cannot invite themselves back

-Malicious users with the Maintainer or Owner role could exploit a race condition that allows them to invite themselves back to a group or project that a GitLab administrator has removed them from.
+Users with the Maintainer or Owner role could exploit a race condition that allows them to rejoin groups or projects after an administrator removes them.

 To avoid this problem, GitLab administrators can: